 iPhone 13 release date

 If the iPhone 13 release date follows Apple's pattern for previous launches, we could see this device hit shelves on the fourth Friday of September 2021.
 That would be Sept.
-24. But the iPhone 12 release date is up in the air due to the coronavirus pandemic and may not be available until October or even November for the iPhone 12 mini and iPhone 12 Pro Max won't even ship until November.
+24. But then of course the iPhone 12's unveiling slid to Oct.
+13 this year, and the iPhone 12 mini and iPhone 12 Pro Max won't even ship until November.

-It's possible that the coronavirus could delay the development of the iPhone 13, which would have an effect on the eventual release date.
+It's likely coronavirus has delayed the development of the iPhone 13 too, which would have an effect on the eventual release date.
 But at this point it's too early to tell.

 iPhone 13 design: Could it be portless?

 Imagine if the iPhone 12 was the last generation of Apple handsets to feature a physical charging port in every model.
 It's a shocking thought, but Apple could begin phasing out Lightning ports starting with one of the iPhone 13 models — and USB Type-C won't be there to replace it.